mghro/rad-collision/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+Did you verify that this issue has not been already reported at https://github.com/mghro/rad-collision/issues?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.